-2.1.
-FANS equipped aircraft are able to qualify for RNP 4 certification.
+2.1 FANS equipped aircraft are able to qualify for RNP 4 certification.
 Since the fuel burn savings metrics in this paper were first developed, there has been a significant closure in the gap between the percentages of RNP 4 and FANS-1A equipped aircraft in the Oakland Oceanic Control Area (CTA).
-In May 2012, 55 percent of aircraft in the Oakland CTA were FANS-1A equipped, but only 30 percent of aircraft flight planned RNP 4 equipage.
-That was a gap of 25 percent of aircraft capable of being certified as RNP 4 but were not flight planning the equipage.
-Currently, about 60 percent of flights in the Oakland Oceanic FIR are FANS equipped and 50 percent flight plan RNP 4.
-There is still a gap of about 10 percent of flights that are capable of RNP 4 but that do not flight plan with RNP 4 equipage.
-Over the last 18 months, the gap has closed 14 to15 percent between RNP 4 and FANS-1A equipped aircraft.
+In May 2012, 51 percent of aircraft in the Oakland CTA were FANS-1A equipped, but only 30 percent of aircraft flight planned RNP 4 equipage.
+That was a gap of 21 percent of aircraft capable of being certified as RNP 4 but were not flight planning the equipage.
+Currently, about 63 percent of flights in the Oakland Oceanic FIR are FANS equipped and 58 percent flight plan RNP 4.
+There is still a gap of about 5 percent of flights that are capable of RNP 4 but that do not flight plan with RNP 4 equipage.
+Over the last 2 years, the gap has closed 13 percent between RNP 4 and FANS-1A equipped aircraft.
+Additionally, the percentage of FANS-1A equipped aircraft has increased by 12 percent over the same time period.

-2.2.
-Some operators do not flight plan RNP 4 because of the extra cost associated with more frequent ADS-C reports.
+2.2 Some operators do not flight plan RNP 4 because of the extra cost associated with more frequent ADS-C reports.
 A FANS, RNP 4 flight planned aircraft in the Oakland Oceanic FIR receives an ADS-C reporting rate of 832 seconds (13 minutes 52 seconds).
 A FANS, RNP 10 aircraft receives an ADS-C reporting rate of 1600 seconds (26 minutes 40 seconds).
 So it is true that a FANS, RNP 4 aircraft will have more ADS-C reports operating on the same routes in the Oakland FIR.
 However, when you examine the overall costs, it is more efficient to flight plan with RNP 4 equipage.
 Over an 8 hour flight, an RNP 4 aircraft will send 35 ADS-C periodic reports.
 Over the same 8 hour flight, an RNP 10 aircraft will send 18 ADS-C periodic reports.
 The difference is 17 extra ADS-C reports for an RNP 4 aircraft.
 Assuming an average cost for an ADS-C periodic position report of 0.25 US dollars (\$0.25), the extra cost in ADS-C reports adds up to \$4.25.
 Consider that a gallon of fuel weighs 6.65 pounds (lbs) and costs a conservative \$3.25 a gallon.
 A B744, held 1000 feet below its optimum altitude, burns approximately 288 pounds per hour of fuel more than at their optimum altitude.
 That means that the B744 will burn up that \$4.25 in fuel in only 1.81 minutes by operating only 1000 feet below its optimum altitude.
 RNP 4 and FANS will greatly increase the likelihood that the aircraft will be able to operate at its optimum altitude.

-2.3.
+2.3 In July 2014 there were 6 operators in the Oakland FIR who used FANS-1A equipment but failed to flight plan RNP4.
+Two of the operators account for 82 percent of the FANS-1A/Non-RNP4 aircraft in the Oakland FIR.
+The chart below lists the number of flights over 15 days for the de-identified operators.
+The Operator codes are the same codes that are used to identify FANS performance.
 States need to work with their operators to help them certify their aircraft as RNP 4 capable.
-RNP 4, FANS equipped aircraft operate at more fuel efficient altitudes and reduce carbon dioxide ( $CO_2$ ) emissions.
-Reductions in $CO_2$ emissions lessen the impact of global aviation on the environment.
+RNP 4, FANS equipped aircraft operate at more fuel efficient altitudes and reduce carbon dioxide (CO2) emissions.
+Reductions in CO2 emissions lessen the impact of global aviation on the environment.